giladbeeri/gr-uhd-link-test/README.md

 1. `make`
 1. `make install`
 1. `cd ..`
-1. `python python//qa_uhd_usage.py`
+1. `python python/qa_uhd_usage.py`

-If the problem is reproduced, the process will crash and a similar exception will be shown:
+If the original problem is reproduced, the process will crash and a similar exception will be shown:

 ```
 Traceback (most recent call last):